Ghaaidda/holbertonschool-low_level_programming/README.md

-This folder contains tasks of the function pointers project.
+This folder contains the projects of low-level-programming.